ga4gh/vrs/docs/source/implementations.rst

 vr-python: GA4GH VR Python Implementation
 #########################################

-The |vr-python| is an implementation for the GA4GH VR Spec.
-It supports all types covered by the VR Spec, implements Allele normalization and computed identifier generation, and provides "extra" features such as translation from HGVS, SPDI, and VCF formats.
+The |vr-python| is an implementation for the GA4GH VR-Spec.
+It supports all types covered by the VR-Spec, implements Allele normalization and computed identifier generation, and provides "extra" features such as translation from HGVS, SPDI, and VCF formats.
 The `Overview